SpeedCodeNpo/ng-exercises/README.md

 - Under the message display 4 buttons RED, GREEN, BLUE & RESET -
 - When clicking on each of the color buttons the color toggles between the default to the color.
-- - For example clicking on GREEN will toggle between grren and default.
+- - For example clicking on GREEN will toggle between green and default.
 -
 - When clicking on the RESET button then color resets to default.
 - - After reset the color buttons need to return to their default state (not remember their last state)